ianstormtaylor/slate/docs/api/nodes/editor.md

 #### `Editor.nodes<T extends Node>(editor: Editor, options?) => Generator<NodeEntry<T>, void, undefined>`

-Iterate through all of the nodes in the Editor.
+At any given `Location` or `Span` in the editor provided by `at` (default is the current selection), the method returns a Generator of `NodeEntry` objects that represent the nodes that include `at`.
+At the top of the hierarchy is the `Editor` object itself.

 Options: `{at?: Location | Span, match?: NodeMatch, mode?: 'all' | 'highest' | 'lowest', universal?: boolean, reverse?: boolean, voids?: boolean}`

+`options.match`: Provide a value to the `match?` option to limit the `NodeEntry` objects that are returned.

 `options.mode`:

-- `'all'` (default): all matching nodes
+- `'all'` (default): Return all matching nodes
 - `'highest'`: in a hierarchy of nodes, only return the highest level matching nodes
 - `'lowest'`: in a hierarchy of nodes, only return the lowest level matching nodes